 It’s useful to be able to grant restricted access to management consoles.
 Even if there’s just a single sysadmin looking after servers.
 You can, for example, give management staff the ability to directly view reports so that they can draw their own conclusions.
 Or, you may in future employ an assistant in which case you would need your junior employee to access functionality without giving full control to your assistant.

 Your computing requirements may change in future.
 Smaller outfits should consider buying a cut-down edition of a tool which is made for large operations.
 Should you need to upgrade you can simply step up inside the product family, so you don’t need to retrain.
 Packages which only work with smaller environments may mean that you will need to switch vendors later on which can involve a learning curve.

-With the complex server environments so common nowadays the mere ability to perform checking is no longer enough.
-Instead, you need to be able to automate the regular server administration tasks that are so time-consuming.
+With the complex server environments so common nowadays, the mere ability to perform checking is no longer enough.
+Instead, you need to be able to automate the regular server administration tasks that are time-consuming.
 Good software can reduce much of the server administration tasks down to simply checking logs.
 It’s a job that gives the opportunity for interns to gain knowledge while freeing up the time of expensive sysadmins.

-At a basic level, software will simply show you the state of your servers including facts such as processor use and disk space utilization.
+At a basic level, software will simply show you the state of your servers.
+Including facts such as processor use and disk space utilization.
 These are important facts, but they do not always give much insight into the actual user experience.
 Note that just focusing on machine statistics may mean that you don’t see other important factors, including network performance or the uptime of your cloud service providers.

-In essence performance oversight is a large remit and it is worth using a complete system which can take care of all your IT requirements so that you have a better idea of all the tweaks you need to perform to ensure your infrastructure is in good shape.
+In essence, performance oversight is a large remit and it is worth using a complete system which can take care of all your IT requirements.
+So that you have a better idea of all the tweaks you need to perform to ensure your infrastructure is in good shape.